SSOFB/StreetArtAberdeen/README.md

 - [x] Create 'latest additions' module
 - [x] Share preview data, images and text
 - [ ] Items by day view
-- [ ] The saving issues, see https://github.com/SSOFB/StreetArtAberdeen/issues/1
+- [ ] The saving issues, see issue #1
-- [ ] An "items nearby" section at the bottom of each item
+- [ ] An "items nearby" section at the bottom of each item, see issue #5
+- [ ] Add filter to map and gallery, see issue #4

 ## Project links